CYLaiMDPhD/PH_Employee_Retirement_Analysis/README.md

 **Major Results**
 - The employees database lists 90,398 employees born between 1952 and 1955 (potentially eligible for retirement)
 	- Of these, 72,458 are still working at the company and thus eligible for retirement
-- The vast majoring (??%) of retiring staff are either senior engineers or senior staff
+- The vast majority (> 70%) of retiring staff are either senior engineers or senior staff
 - Only 2 managers are eligible for retirement
 - 1549 current employees have been identified as preliminary mentees for the mentorship program